EAPCs – Electrically Assisted Pedal Cycles

 Maximum speed with power assistance 25kmh (15.5mph in the UK)

-‘Twist and gos’ – electric bikes manufactured with the capability of being powered by a throttle alone – will require type approval from January 2016.
-It is considered likely that larger manufacturers will type approve ‘’twist and gos’ before retailing.
-Where the power of ‘twist and gos’ cuts out at 15.5mph, they will not be considered motor vehicles in the eyes of the law and will not therefore require registration, tax, insurance and rider licensing.
-The new law will NOT be backdated so any bikes bought prior to January 2016 will not be affected as ‘grandfather rights’ apply.
+‘Twist and gos’ – electric bikes manufactured with the capability of being powered by a throttle alone – have required type approval since January 2016.
+‘Grandfather rights’ apply to ‘twist and go’ e-bikes prior to January 2016.
 (This is entirely separate to ‘walk assist mode’ throttles that power the bike to a 6kmh top limit i.e. walking speed, to help you push the bike along, which are not affected by this law update.)